MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Because this option circumvents the standard processes your organization uses, consider its security carefully.
 You might want to set up database logging to [monitor its use](order-to-cash-monitor-customer-credit-collections-overview.md).

+### Upsell

+Sometimes confused with *cross-selling*, the term covers the act of selling additional or higher-value products and services to existing customers.
+Learn more at [Sales planning and strategy](#sales-planning-and-strategy).

 ## V

 ### Variant